 As you think about other ways to promote your accreditation, perhaps in a unique, fun, or interesting way, we want to hear from you!
 Since you are already using the seal, perhaps you want to share a success story?
 AACSB is collecting examples of schools from around the world that are promoting their accreditation.
 Share your story with us by sending your photos, stories, and videos to Sarah Ham at [email protected]

 By default, AACSB Accreditation is granted to the entire institution.
-This means that all of the institution’s business and management programs are a part of the AACSB review, regardless of whether the programs are housed in the business school or other units of the university.
-It is possible, in the case of institutional accreditation, to request the exclusion of certain degree programs.
-A form must be completed for each program a school wishes to exclude, and the school must demonstrate that they meet three criteria for exclusion:
+Under institutional accreditation, all business degrees within the institution, regardless of whether they are housed within the business school or elsewhere in the university, are to be included in the scope of the AACSB accreditation review, unless otherwise excluded.
+It is possible, in the case of institutional accreditation, to request the exclusion of certain degree programs which are below the established thresholds of traditional business content (25 percent or more for baccalaureate degree programs and 50 percent or more for post-baccalaureate degree programs).
+A form must be completed for each program a school wishes to exclude.

-AACSB staff members have the authority to approve common exclusion requests.
+AACSB staff members approve common exclusion requests.
 However, questionable program exclusion requests will be forwarded to the appropriate operating committee (IAC, CIRC, AAC).

 There is no substantive difference in the IAC-Y and IAC-Z committees.
 You can submit your reports to either group.
 However, it is suggested that when you submit to either the Y or Z committee, you remain with that committee for the duration of the initial accreditation process.